Projects

 Strong Minds

-The Mayor of London’s Office has provided funding to offer counselling to children and young people in Redbridge, and Barking and Dagenham aged between 10 and 21 years.
-This project supports those who are suffering from behavioural or psychological issues who are at risk of exclusion, and those involved in, or at risk of becoming involved in criminal activity.
-Where necessary, we would be able to bring the young person together with their parents/guardians for family counselling.
-If you know someone that would benefit from this support, please complete the referral form and return it to us via email.
+The Mayor of London’s Office provided funding to offer counselling to children and young people in Redbridge, and Barking and Dagenham aged between 10 and 21 years.
+This project supported those who are suffering from behavioural or psychological issues who are at risk of exclusion, and those involved in, or at risk of becoming involved in criminal activity.

 COVID Relief

-With thanks to the London Community Response Fund, we have free counselling sessions available for children and young people who are suffering with mental health issues as a result of the COVID-19 pandemic.
-If you know a child that would benefit from this support, please complete the referral form and return it to us via email.
+With thanks to the London Community Response Fund, we supported over 50 children and young people who were suffering with mental health issues as a result of the COVID-19 pandemic.

 Young Londoners #ChangeThroughChoice

-The Mayor of London’s Office has provided funding to support children and young people aged between 10 and 21 years, and who are suffering from mental health issues, those at risk of exclusion and those involved in, or at risk of becoming involved in criminal activity.
-If you think you would benefit from this support, please complete the referral form and return it to us via email.
+With thanks to The Mayor of London’s Office, we supported over 100 children and young people aged between 10 and 21 years suffering from mental health issues, those at risk of exclusion and those involved in, or at risk of becoming involved in criminal activity.

 Parents and Supporting Hands

-This is a fortnightly group for parents and carers of young people who suffer from mental health or behavioural problems.
-The parent-led meetings allows the group to learn from each other and professionals how best to support their children.
-Those who have attended found it valuable to share experiences and look at things differently.
-Please keep checking back on our website and social media in the coming months, as we will be starting to run these groups once again.
+This was a fortnightly group for parents and carers of young people who suffer from mental health or behavioural problems.
+The parent-led meetings allowed the group to learn from each other and professionals how best to support their children.
+Those who attended found it valuable to share experiences and look at things differently.

 Sounding Board